 Our Mission: Miramonte Christian School, an elementary and middle school, provides a Christ-centered, whole

-our diverse cultures, learning styles, and spiritual backgrounds to create compassionate citizens, discerning
+child education to create compassionate citizens, discerning

 leaders, and purpose-empowered individuals.